cojic/CloudSecurityResearch/documentation/amazon s3.md

 ![Alt text](images/T5.png)

+Each S3 bucket has an ACL attached to it.
+These ACLs can be configured to provide an AWS account or group access to an S3 bucket.
+There are four types: read, write, read_acp, write_acp.

 **READ Permission**

 This permission allows reading the contents of the bucket.
 At the object level, it allows reading the contents as well as metadata of the object.
 Testing this can be done by accessing it via URL http://[name_of_bucket].s3.amazonaws.com.
 This same thing can be done by using the AWS CLI as well.
  ```